The Affine Divergence: Aligning Activation Updates Beyond Normalisation

-Most importantly, the dominant diagonal ideal correction with sample-mixing interference can be interpreted to provide another falsifiable auxiliary hypothesis for this theory.
+Most importantly, the dominant diagonal ideal correction with a \textit{sum} of off-diagonal sample-mixing interference can be interpreted to provide another falsifiable auxiliary hypothesis for this theory.

 As the batch size increases, there is no fixed norm for the contribution of interfering terms; therefore, with a greater number of samples, we would expect greater interference to occur.
 This results in a geometric deflection away from the `ideal' representational update per sample.

-As a direct consequence, one could predict that with respect to this theory, a greater number of samples should directly \textit{degrade} the efficacy of the structural corrections.
+As a direct consequence, one could predict that with respect to this theory: \textit{a greater number of samples should directly \textbf{degrade} the efficacy of the structural corrections.}